Shark-NLP/DiffuSeq/README.md

 - ```--resume_checkpoint```: if not none, restore this checkpoint and continue training
 - ```--vocab```: the tokenizer is initialized using bert or load your own preprocessed vocab dictionary (e.g. using BPE)

-It will take around 2 days to train a __*DiffuSeq*__ model on 2 NVIDIA A100 GPUs for QG and QQP, and the training steps should be increased accordingly along with the size of the training set.
+It will take 2 more days to train a __*DiffuSeq*__ model on 4 NVIDIA A100 80G GPUs for QG and QQP, and the training steps should be increased accordingly along with the size of the training set.
 To reproduce the results of Table 1 in our paper, we suggest the following configuration for each dataset when training.

 ```
 python -m torch.distributed.launch --nproc_per_node=4 --master_port=12233 --use_env run_train.py --diff_steps 2000 --lr 0.0001 --learning_steps 50000 --save_interval 10000 --seed 102 --noise_schedule sqrt --hidden_dim 128 --bsz 2048 --dataset qqp --data_dir {datasets/QQP} --vocab bert --seq_len 128 --schedule_sampler lossaware --notes qqp